huggingface/blog/audio-datasets.md

 ```

 This returns a [`Dataset`](https://huggingface.co/docs/datasets/v2.7.1/en/package_reference/main_classes#datasets.Dataset)
-object, which corresponds to the data for one split.
-We can go one level deeper and get the first item of the training split.
+object, which contains the data for the training split.
+We can go one level deeper and get the first item of the split.
 Again, this is possible through standard Python indexing:

 ```python